drewwells/blog/content/post/statically-linking-c-to-go.md

 {{< /highlight >}}

 Now, autotools will build only static libraries.
 This little trick will successfully generate static Go binaries that have no runtime dynamic dependencies.

+Update:
+Correct mistakes in post.
+LD_LIBRARY_PATH is not used for locating headers. cgo does not compile, it passes off compilation to g[++|cc] and links against compiled library.